Fyoncle/ElysiumDaysTweaks/README.md

 <img src="https://cdn.modrinth.com/data/cached_images/d40adbf6cf2abc56c43341e893a47de9250ec4d8.png" width="90%">

 ***
-This mod is the core mod of [Elysium Days](https://modrinth.com/modpack/elysium-days) modpack for fixing vanilla bugs, bridging compatibility between mods, and fixing issues in the modpack alongside cosmetic features.
+This mod is the core mod of [Elysium Days](https://modrinth.com/modpack/elysium-days) modpack for fixing compatibility issues, vanilla bugs and more.

-Incompatibilities will not be fixed unless they affect the Elysium Days modpack, as this mod is not intended for standalone use.
+Incompatibilities won't be fixed unless they affect the Elysium Days modpack, as this mod is not intended for standalone use.

 <a href="https://discord.gg/WFpDr7zY8Z" rel="noopener nofollow ugc">